 But the harm caused through chronic, secretive sexual behavior is different.
 Losing your balance and stepping on someone’s foot says nothing about your core values or identity.
 It’s an accident.
 In contrast, repeatedly meeting one’s needs in ways that disregard a partner’s trust can feel deeply connected to one’s sense of self.
 In that context, a simple “I’m sorry” doesn’t seem to cut it.

-In the immediate aftermath of the disclosure of a sex addict’s secret life, it's usually clear to everyone (except perhaps the person in crisis) that they're still the same person.
-There cannot be an instantaneous transformation.
-Every bit of fear, conflict, low self-worth, and lack of integrity is still there.
+In the immediate aftermath of learning about someone’s previously hidden compulsive sexual behavior, it’s often clear to everyone (except perhaps the person in crisis) that they’re still the same person.
+There can’t be an instantaneous transformation.
+Every bit of fear, conflict, low self-worth, and misalignment with their values may still be there.

 Real remorse and victim empathy can only happen when a person has done enough self-exploration and acquired enough self-awareness to function in an entirely different way.